BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/about.md

 <div style="text-align: center; margin-top: 2rem; font-style: italic; color: #666;">
   We look forward to learning and exploring with you!
 </div>

-## Our Mission

-We believe that AI and machine learning should not be the domain of specialists alone.
-By creating accessible, interdisciplinary educational experiences, we aim to:

-- **Democratize AI education** across disciplines
-- **Foster critical thinking** about AI's role in society
-- **Build bridges** between technical expertise and societal impact
-- **Empower educators** with flexible, reusable teaching materials

 ## Where We’ve Taught